+If you are struggling with your living costs you may be able to apply for Universal Credit.
 Here we give you a brief overview of Universal Credit, how it works and how to apply.
 ISM members thinking about making a claim are advised to contact the membership team for further advice.
 Alternatively, contact the Universal Credit helpline or Citizens Advice.

 Universal Credit supports you if you are on a low income or out of work.
-It includes a monthly payment to help with your living costs or twice a month for some people in Scotland.
+It includes a monthly payment to help with your living costs or twice a month payment for some people in Scotland.

 Universal Credit is replacing the following benefits which are being phased out:

 You can remain on any of the above benefits without needing to apply for Universal Credit.
 However, if your circumstances change in a way that requires you to make a new claim, you may need to claim Universal Credit instead, as legacy benefits are not accepting new applicants.
 You may also have to move to Universal Credit if the Department for Work and Pensions (DWP) contacts you to do so.